alex4200/PyBlock/README.md

 These sections are read with the ![NBT Parser](https://github.com/twoolie/NBT) which handles all the details of how the sections and blocks are stored inside the mca files.

+## Acknowledgment

+This tool is based on the package [anvil-parser](https://github.com/matcool/anvil-parser).

 ## Further information

-Last update was tested on Minecraft version **1.15.1** with python 3.6.9.
+Last update was tested on Minecraft version **1.16.5** with python 3.8.7.